carrotIndustries/sfp-extender/README.md

 better option.

 The board slides into into a [3D-printed shell](sfp-extender/mech) and locks in place with integral clips.
-These is no latch boss, as it's probably too small to be made on an FDM printer and I was too lazy to design an unlatching mechanism.
+There is no latch boss, as it's probably too small to be made on an FDM printer and I was too lazy to design an unlatching mechanism.
 Apart from that, the friction of the edge connector provides sufficient retention.